Mukwiza/alx-system_engineering-devops/0x00-shell_basics/README.md

 5.how to dispaly contents including hidden files starting with . in long format 6.how to display current directory contents with user and IDs displayed numerically 7.creating directory into another directory
+8.to move file from one directory to another